sourmash-bio/sourmash/doc/classifying-signatures.md

 similarity *without* abundance.

-However, it is possible to take into account abundance information by computing signatures with `--track-abundance`.
+However, it is possible to take into account abundance information by computing signatures with `-p abund`.
 The abundance information will be used if it's present in the signature, and it can be ignored with `--ignore-abundance` in any signature comparison.